nithsubr/RepData_PeerAssessment1/PA1_Template.md

 ![plot of chunk Plot 3 - average daily activity pattern](figure/Plot 3 - average daily activity pattern-1.png)
 &nbsp;

+The green smoother line indicates that the activity levels start at a very low value, peak at the range of intervals 800 to 900 and then declining to another low.
+&nbsp;

 **Some generic observations that can be made about the Activity Pattern based on intervals is that - **

 - *There are several peaks and crests but the most predominant one is in the range of 800 - 900 or 8.00 AM to 9.00 AM*